1. Accessibility

 1.1.
 Pat's dieUX cartoon pages are designed to fulfil the purposes of accessibility research.
-Some pages mimic popular coding strategies that may deliberately challenge accessibility for some users.
+The usability testing sites Version A and Version B mimic popular coding strategies that challenge accessibility.

 Pat Godfrey“Accessibility is our human right: an inclusive experience should be too.”